We would be pleased to go over any design ideas or requirements you might have, and we’ll respond quickly and professionally to your requests.

 Because the Mohave’s wall panels are attached horizontally rather than vertically (as with the Sierra style) horizontal members between studs (called girts) aren’t needed.
 This lowers material costs, and makes installation a bit quicker.

 The Sonoran metal storage building is Absolute Steel’s version of a “Quonset style” building – but we think it’s got a good deal more style, with its more traditional profile and trim.
+Note the rounded gable edges.
 This is our most economical building style, since it it really needs no frame components other than the main vertical supports and rafter system.
 Simple, good looking and durable.

-It’s no secret that the Gambrel style metal building will give you plenty of storage space—that’s precisely why European farmers developed and favored it.
+It is no secret that the Gambrel style metal building will give you plenty of storage space – that’s precisely why European farmers developed and favored it.
 They used that high, wide upper area as a hay loft or for other sorts of storage.
 It’s still popular for storage today, but some people have used that “upstairs” area for a loft or workspace, too.

 Because of the many possible framing variations needed for best strength in different sizes of gambrel buildings, we haven’t included this style in our automatic online price quote system – but please give us a call, and any of our representatives will be happy to discuss particulars and pricing with you.
 See more on the Gambrel building.